-- The field (carpet) itself is green (color is not specified, but it should not be too dark). - The lines on the field are white. - Goals (cf. Figure 3).
+- The field (artificial turf) itself is green (color is not specified, but it should not be too dark). - The lines on the field are white.
+They should be made from white artificial turf. - Goals (cf. Figure 3).
 The posts and top cross bar of both goals are white.
 The net and the support structure for the net are white, gray, or black.